What is SHINE?

 What is a Mindset Behaviour Analysis (MBA) tool?

 MBAs are online tools that are designed to introduce the concept of the entrepreneurial mindset and its application in higher education.
 Each MBA stimulates a process of self-reflection, supports action planning and aids decision-making about future priorities.
-An MBA can be undertaken in a few minutes and once completed you will receive an email with all the information that you have entered.
-Click on any image to access that MBA.

-This website is written by humans and is published by the Entrepreneurial Mindset Network © 2024 All Rights Reserved.
+This website is written by humans and is published by the Entrepreneurial Mindset Network © 2025 All Rights Reserved.

 Email: shine@entrepreneurial-mindset.network